doc-ai/react-native-tensorio-tflite/README.md

 #### isTrainable(name): Promise\<boolean\>

 Resolve to true or false indicating whether the model is trainable or not.
-TF Lite models always resolve isTrainable to false.
+TF Lite models always resolve to false.

 Usage: